sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

     * neovim plugin authors appear to have potty mouths
 * Why Perl?
     * like English, it's my native language
-    * I had difficultly getting a language server set up with Perl and neovim
+    * I had difficully getting a language server set up with Perl and neovim
         * Not a huge amount of documentation for perl language servers
             * Stuff I did find was wrong or incomplete
                 * Some of it has since been updated